Fried Battered Apple Rings

 You should get about 6 slices out of each apple.
 After you have peeled the skin off, slice them and using a small round cookie cutter cut out the core.
 If you have an apple corer go ahead and use it!

 Dip each ring in the batter, insert your fork inside the hole and let it drip a bit before putting it in hot oil.
-I use frying pan for deep-frying these as they are thin and there is no need for wasting too much oil.
-Also make sure to not use olive oil for frying.
-This would give the apples funny flavor!
+I use a frying pan/skillet for deep-frying these as they are thin and there is no need for wasting too much oil.

 Step 4 – Cinnamon sugar coating:

 Make sure the apple rings are still warm when coating them with cinnamon flavored sugar.
-The batter I use is pretty simple and not sweet.
-That is why it is important to coat them in sugar to make them extra yummy.
+The batter I use is pretty basic and not sweet.
+That is why it is important to coat them in sugar to make them extra tasty.

-Use paper kitchen towel to get rid of the excess oil!
+Use a paper kitchen towel to get rid of the excess oil!

-If you are looking for more apple recipes have a look at my Apple Pie Recipe, Apple Oatmeal Bake or this Mixed Fruit Crisp.
-They both are delicious and quite fast to make!
+If you are looking for more apple recipes have a look at my apple pie, apple oatmeal bake or this mixed fruit crisp.

 Fried Battered Apple Rings